Skip to main content

 Making the choice to invest in a new roof is hardly ever a decision that comes easily to homeowners.
 By the time the majority of us recognize that we need a new roof, we’re probably in a pinch to make a decision, and to make it fast.
 When it comes to factors such as storm damage, old age, or harmful mold overgrowth, the pressure is on you to find a contractor and get your roofing project started as soon as possible.

-Sadly, it’s not that easy.
 You’ve got a lot of choices to make here, don’t you?
 What contractor is best for the job, whether you should have a roof overlay or a complete tear-off what roofing material is best for the region you live in, what color scheme goes best with your home, what type of roof you wish to have installed, and more.
 Is your head spinning yet?

 We’ll get that enthralling roofing novel in the works soon enough.
 In the meantime, this article should do.
 You’ll learn what a roof overlay is, what a roof tear-off is, what the key differences between the two are, and which is best for your home.
 Take a deep breath, and rest assured that through your research, you’re well on your way to a new roof.
 Let’s dive in!

-Basically, a roof overlay is what it sounds like: laying a new roof over your old one.
-This process is done by adding a layer of shingles or the same pre-existing material on top of the old roof and then adding a waterproof shield.
-This process is most commonly used by homeowners who wish to preserve their old roof and extend its lifespan, saving money by not paying for the removal and disposal costs of the old roof.
+Before deciding if a roof overlay is right for you, let's understand what it entails.
+A roof overlay is what it sounds like laying a new roof over your old one.
+The roof overlay process is done by adding a layer of metal or shingles or the same pre-existing material on top of the old roof and then adding a waterproof shield.

-Just as a roof overlay, a roof tear-off also sounds like it is: tearing off the pre-existing roof, and replacing it with a new one.
-We should really put some more thought into these names, huh?
 During this process, your roofing contractor will go over your roof and remove the shingles section-by-section to prepare for your new roof.
 Think of it as a total roofing makeover.
 Out with the old, in with the new.
-A roof tear-off is a more costly process than a roof overlay, however, you’ll be saving more money in the long run.
+The initial costs of roof tear-off will make it more costly than a roof overlay, however, you’ll be saving more money in the long run.
+A complete tear-off provides a long-term roofing solution.

 New call-to-action